solliancenet/microsoft-postgresql-developer-guide/pandoc/postgresql-developer-guide.md

 still applicable.
 This is commonly referred to as the *control plane*.

-**Data Plane** For managing database objects and access controls at the server and database levels, standard PostgreSQL management tools, such as [pgAdmin], still apply.
+**Data Plane** For managing database objects and access controls at the server and database levels, standard PostgreSQL management tools, such as [pgAdmin][19], still apply.
 This is known as the *data plane*.

-![This image demonstrates the control and data plane for Azure Database for PostgreSQL.]
+![This image demonstrates the control and data plane for Azure Database for PostgreSQL Flexible Server.]

 ### Azure Database for PostgreSQL Flexible Server deployment options

-Azure Database for PostgreSQL Flexible Server provides two options for deployment: Single Server and Flexible Server.
+Azure Database for PostgreSQL Flexible Server provides two options for
+deployment: Single Server and Flexible Server.
 Below is a summary of these offerings.
 For a more comprehensive comparison table, please consult the article [Choose the right PostgreSQL Server option in Azure].

 > ![Note] **Note:** This guide will be focused on Flexible Server and
-> will not explore Single Server.
+> will not explore Single Server or the Cosmos DB database for

-#### Flexible Server

-Flexible Server is also a PaaS service fully managed by the Azure platform, but it exposes more control to the user than Single Server.
+> PostgresSQL.

 ##### Flexible Server video introduction

-![The picture displays the logo for Azure Database for PostgreSQL Flexible Server]

-> ![Watch icon] **Watch:** [Introduction to the Beginners Series \[1 of
-> 16\] \| Azure Database for PostgreSQL Flexible Server - Beginners Series][5]

-> ![Watch icon] **Watch:** [Top 3 Reasons to consider Azure Database for
+> ![Watch icon] **Watch:** [Introduction to Azure Database for
-> PostgreSQL] to learn more about Flexible Server's advantages.
+> PostgreSQL Flexible Server][20]

+### Cost management

-Cost management is one of the advantages of Flexible Server: it supports a *burstable* tier, which is based on the B-series Azure VM tier and is optimized for workloads that do not continually use the CPU.
+Cost management is one of the advantages of Flexible Server: it supports a [*burstable* tier], which is based on the B-series Azure VM tier and is optimized for workloads that do not continually use the CPU.
 [Flexible Server instances can also be paused].
 The image below shows how Flexible Server works for a non-high availability arrangement.

 > *Locally-redundant storage* replicates data within a single
 > [availability zone]. *Availability zones* are present within a single
 > Azure region (such as East US) and are geographically isolated.
 All
-> Azure regions that support availability zones have at least three.
+> Azure regions that support availability zones have at least three
+> zones.

 ![This image demonstrates how PostgreSQL Flexible Server works, with compute, storage, and backup storage.]

 Here are a few other notable advantages of Flexible Server.